Deep learning is a good steganalysis tool when embedding key is reused for different images, even if there is a cover source-mismatch: Experiments

 We also carried out an additional experiment that confirmed that the first two CNN layers play a strong role in classification.
 The experiment first consisted of "cutting" another "smaller" CNN (with a pooling step) that was previously learned, by only keeping the two convolution layers.
 The network was then nothing more than a {\it feature extractor}; in this experiment there were only 57600 features.
 Second, this feature extractor was used to extract, on the same learning database, one feature vector per image.
 Third, an Ensemble Classifier used those feature vectors to learn a model.
 The probability of error was computed and averaged over 10 tests.
 We observed that the Ensemble Classifier, that learned with the features coming from the "smaller" CNN, allowed to reduce the average probability of error by 0.4\% w.r.t. the "smaller" CNN.
 This indicated that: i) feature extraction (i.e convolution steps) is the most interesting part of CNN, ii) the fully connected classifier part of CNN is not necessarily the best classifier.
 Note that this "smaller" CNN allowed us to obtain an improvement of 10\% compared to RM+EC.

 We would also like to comment on the adaptive scenario, i.e adaptive steganalysis \cite{Tang2014_Adaptive}, also named selection-channel-aware steganalysis \cite{Denemark2014_AdaptiveSteganalysis}.
 When using adaptive steganalysis, the steganalyst uses an estimation of the modification probability of each pixel, as additional information for learning, in order to distinguish between cover and stego.
 In that scenario, authors from \cite{Denemark2014_AdaptiveSteganalysis} report a detectability improvement of 1 to 4\% with the Ensemble Classifier and SRM for detecting S-UNIWARD on the BossBase database.
 At $0.4$ bpp, the improvement was less than 2\%.
 Those results are not comparable with ours since our images are smaller, but the 2\% increment is really minor compared to the 17\% CNN increment.

-Considering the most activated sections of the CNN, it seems that the CNN intrinsically guesses the selection channel.
+One should also mention the obtained results in the clairvoyant scenario when the steganograph uses a different key for each embedding.
+The probability of error of the CNN is 45.31\% (max=48.73\%, min=40.1\%, variance=0.001\%).
+The result is very bad and this is probably due to the fact that the CNN is not able to find any stego pattern.
+These result can be improved when increasing the numbers of filters.
+We experimented a test on a TitanX GPU card, with the Digits library, with a CNN of 128 filters for the first layer, 64 filters for the second one, 512 neurons on the first layer of the fully connected network, and 2048 for the second layer.
+The probability of error is reduced to 38.10\% (max=38.45\%, min=37.92\%, variance=0.000004).
+The increasing of the CNN size allows to improve the efficiency of the network but the performance is at the moment far from the state of the art (RM+EC).